Call Mon-Sun:

 • Vasomotor symptoms associated with menopause

-It is not uncommon for clinicians to prescribe Paxil “off-label” to treat children and adolescents for conditions like separation disorder, body dysmorphic disorder, and many others.
-Paxil packaging contains a black box warning for increased rates of suicide in those aged 24 and younger.
+It is not uncommon for clinicians to prescribe Paxil “off-label” to treat children and adolescents for conditions described in terms such as separation disorder, body dysmorphic disorder, and many others.

 As a selective serotonin reuptake inhibitor (SSRI), Paxil is thought to work by blocking the reabsorption of a neurotransmitter called serotonin in the brain.
 In doing so, Paxil increases the concentration of serotonin, at least temporarily, which is thought to improve the transmission of messages between neurons in your brain that impact mood and anxiety.2